YairHalberstadt/Blog/_posts/2018-07-09-mitigating-the-costs-of-abstractions-pt2.md

 Code generation could help with the second problem, but that's not a neat solution.

 In the end the decision I made was that we couldn't compromise either.
 It is unacceptable for a vector library to be slow on basic types, but at the same time, it would be ugly if it couldn't extend to other types.
 Besides fast vector libraries already exists for such things as doubles.
 One of the unique selling points of my library is it's extensibility, and it's fealty to mathematical definitions and concepts.
 As such I could not justify reducing a vector to something that just acts on numbers.
+To do that I used a little trick...

+### The Solution: Structs to the rescue!!

 The trick is actually extremely simple but requires a little in-depth knowledge about c#: